Learn how to import purchase bills in batches to QuickBooks Online.

 - You will see a summary of your import.

 - To begin the import process, select Start import.

 - Once completed, an import summary will be displayed.

 - Select OK to finish.

 - The following import methods should be considered if you have a large volume of new suppliers: Import customer or supplier contacts from Outlook, Excel, or Gmail.

-- Discounts, credit memos, and negative amounts are not supported.
+- Discounts and credit memos are not supported.